protontypes/open-sustainable-technology/README.md

 - [TIMES_model](https://github.com/etsap-TIMES/TIMES_model) - A bottom-up optimization model used for the exploration of possible energy futures based on contrasted scenarios.
 - [MUSE_OS](https://github.com/EnergySystemsModellingLab/MUSE_OS) - A open source agent-based modelling environment that can be used to simulate change in an energy system over time.
 - [TulipaEnergyModel.jl](https://github.com/TulipaEnergy/TulipaEnergyModel.jl) - Provides an optimization model for the electricity market and its coupling with other energy sectors (e.g., hydrogen, heat, natural gas, etc.) with the main objective to determine the optimal investment and operation decisions for different types of assets.
+- [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.

 ### Energy Distribution and Grids
-- [Electricity Maps](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualization of the CO2 emissions from electricity consumption.
-- [Open Grid Emissions Initiative](https://github.com/singularity-energy/open-grid-emissions) - Seeks to fill a critical need for high-quality, publicly-accessible, hourly grid emissions data that can be used for GHG accounting, policymaking, academic research, and energy attribute certificate markets.
-- [gridemissions](https://github.com/jdechalendar/gridemissions) - Displays the hourly carbon footprint of the US electricity system.
 - [SimBench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation.
 - [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.
-- [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.
 - [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - An open, generic, scalable and independent 'Internet of Things' platform, which enables various connected smart objects in the public space to be easily controlled and monitored.
 - [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) - Designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform.
 - [PowerModelsAnnex.jl](https://github.com/lanl-ansi/PowerModelsAnnex.jl) - An extension of PowerModels.jl that provides a home for open source sharing of preliminary and/or exploratory methods in power system optimization.